The Petit Lenormand deck is available now. Limited stock

 An open professional environment becomes a ground for repeated frictions.

-On a the professional level, this combination describes teams, collectives, or networks where there is a lot of exchange, but where tensions are never far away.
-The Garden shows spaces of cooperation, meetings, visibility.
-The Whip highlights frequent disagreements, persistent reproaches, hurtful remarks.
-The quintessence of the Sun invites to bring back the common goals, to celebrate successes, and to clarify what is expected from each person.
-The Bouquet suggests that more regular signs of recognition, explicit thanks, or signs of respect can significantly ease this climate.
+On a professional level, this combination describes teams, collectives, or networks where there is a lot of exchange, but where tensions are never far away.
+The Garden illustrates spaces of cooperation, meetings, visibility.
+The Whip highlights frequent disagreements, persistent reproaches, and hurtful remarks.
+The quintessence of the Sun invites us to bring back the common goals, celebrate successes, and clarify what is expected from each person.
+The Bouquet suggests that more regular signs of recognition, explicit thanks, or gestures of respect can significantly ease this climate.

 Money and material security